Cristina Bautista Taquinas: Early life

 Cristina Bautista Taquinas was born in 1977 la vereda La Capilla in Corinto, a small town in Colombia’s Cauca department.
 She was the oldest of five siblings, and her childhood consisted of taking care of her younger siblings from the time she was six years old.
 While her parents worked to financially support her family, as a child she would take her siblings to daycare before school, cook, and do the laundry for her family.

 At age twelve, she left home to support her family financially and worked in various homes and fincas, cooking for the finca workers and doing their laundry.

 At age thirteen, she went to work in the big city nearest her hometown, Cali.
 The woman she worked for in Cali encouraged her to attend high school there.
-She had never finished her elementary education since she begun working at a young age, but nevertheless she was accepted into a high school in Cali due to her good performance on an entrance exam, and she eventually graduated from high school in Cali.
+She had never finished her elementary education since she began working at a young age, but nevertheless she was accepted into a high school in Cali due to her good performance on an entrance exam, and she eventually graduated from high school in Cali.